 - 1. One line diagram of electrical system shall be posted in the switchgear room or in vicinity of main distribution panel. - 2.
 Panelboards shall be flush mounted only in areas with grid type ceilings or open ceilings.
 Do not locate panelboards in custodial closets. - 3.
 Distribution panelboard shall be provided complete with all mounting hardware for mounting any size breaker that the panel will accept and breakers shall be plug-in type. - 4.
-Provide a minimum of one 100 ampere, 30 pole panelboard per laboratory. - 5.
-Provide 50% spare breaker space in each distribution panel in all new buildings.
-Provide 20% spare breaker space in each panelboard. - 6.
-All panelboard indices shall identify all equipment served by each circuit, (i.e. Rcpt Rooms 111, 112, 115). - 7.
+Provide a minimum of one 100 ampere, 30 pole panelboard per laboratory.

+- 5. Provide 10% spare breakers in each distribution panel in all new buildings.
+Provide 10% spare breakers in each panelboard.
+Also an addition 20% breaker space for future connection in both panelboards and distribution panels - 6.
+All panelboard indices shall identify all equipment served by each circuit, (i.e. Rcpt Rooms 111, 112, 115), Spaces and Spares. - 7.
 Any panelboard spaces shall be fully bussed. - 8.
 Include power circuit for card key door locking hardware. - 9.
 Provide power circuit(s) for automatic door openers.